matestack/matestack-ui-bootstrap/docs/api/components/tooltip.md

 ## `bs_tooltip(*args, &block)`

-Returns a bootstrap component containing text or content specified by a block which can trigger a tooltip element.
+Returns a bootstrap tooltip component containing content specified by a block which can trigger a tooltip element.
 Also the tooltip is customizable with the following options.

+**Required options**

+* `:tooltip_title` - expects a string as the title text for the tooltip

 **Optional options**

-* `:text` - expects a string as text inside the element in which tooltip will be applied to
+* `:text` - expects a string as text for the visible element on which the tooltip will be applied to, alternatively yield a block
-* `:variant` - Specify a variant for the tooltip.
-Variant represent bootstraps contextual classes and can have one of the following values: `:primary, :secondary, :success, :info, :warning, :info, :light, :dark` or your custom contextual class.
-The default is `:primary`
-* `:tag` - element that tooltip should be applied to: _div, span, links, button, ..._ By default is set as 'button'
+* `:tag` - element that tooltip should be applied to.
+By default is set as 'div', you can modify it to use a `div`
-* `:content` - expects a string as the body text for tooltip
-* `:title` - expects a string as the title text for tooltip
 * `:animation` - Apply a CSS fade transition to the tooltip
 * `:placement` - How to position the tooltip - `auto` \| `top` \| `bottom` \| `left` \| `right`. when auto is specified, it will dynamically reorient the tooltip.
-* `:tabindex` - For proper cross-browser and cross-platform behavior, you must use the `a` tag, not the `button` tag for dismiss-on-next-click, and you also must include a tabindex attribute.
 * `:trigger` - How tooltip is triggered - `click` \| `hover` \| `focus` \| `manual`.
 You may pass multiple triggers; separate them with a space. `manual` cannot be combined with any other trigger.
 * `:boundary` - Overflow constraint boundary of the tooltip
 * `:offset` - Offset of the tooltip relative to its target.